tranktle/porfolio/_posts/2022-03-31-EM-Mixture-Gaussian.md

 Those will be presented with detailed construction of the E and M step, pseudo-code, and R-code examples.
   - Then an introduction to Factor Analysis and how EM algorithm works for Factor analysis will be presented.

-# Link to the EM explanation and R code files